John Punch (theologian): Works

 In 1643 he published in Rome his Cursus philosophiæ.
 Some of his opinions were opposed by Mastrius, and Punch replied in Appendix apologeticus (Rome, 1645), in which he says that although he accepts all the conclusions of Duns Scotus, he does not feel called upon to adopt all Scotus's proofs.
 Mastrius acknowledged the force of Punch's reasoning and admitted that he had shed light on many philosophical problems.
 In 1652, Punch published "Integer cursus theologiæ" (Paris).
 These two works explain with great clearness and precision the teaching of the Scotistic school.
-In 1661, he published at Paris his great work, "Commentarii theologici in quatuor libros sententiarum", called by Hurter opus rarissimum.
+In 1661, he published at Paris his great work, "Commentarii theologici in quatuor libros sententiarum".
+Hurter called it Punch's opus rarissimum.

 Punch also assisted Luke Wadding in editing the works of Scotus.
-Wadding says that he was endowed with a powerful and subtle intellect, a great facility of communicating knowledge, a graceful style, and that though immersed in the severer studies of philosophy and theology he was an ardent student of the classics.
+Wadding says that he was endowed with a powerful and subtle intellect, a great facility of communicating knowledge, a graceful style, and that though immersed in the severer studies of philosophy and theology he was an ardent student of the Classics.